 The Mercado San Miguel offers a variety of tapas, including traditional options like tortilla (Spanish omelet), croquetas (deep-fried balls of meat or fish and béchamel sauce), and patatas bravas (deep-fried potatoes with a spicy tomato sauce).

-The word tapa means ‘lid’ and comes from the verb tapear, meaning ‘to cover’.
-The tradition of tapas originated when barkeepers began covering their customers’ drinks, usually wine, with a slice of bread, ham, or cheese to stop flies and dust from entering.
+The tradition of tapas originated when barkeepers began covering their customers' drinks, with a slice of bread, ham, or cheese to stop flies and dust from entering.

 Churros